 Being anxious can increase your perception of pain as you become more stressed and focused on the sensation.
 A big part of hypnosis for pain looks at this very issue.
 By helping your mind to react differently to the sensation, anxiety levels reduce.

-To find out more about anxiety and how hypnotherapy can help, take a look at our dedicated anxiety fact-sheet.
+To find out more about anxiety and how hypnotherapy can help, take a look at our dedicated anxiety section.